Distance 2.5 miles | Time 2 hours

 Continue down the road towards Hepworth, passing the bridge and pleasant grassy corner where Pickles Clough comes in from the left to join Mole Clough and form Rakes Dike as far as Hepworth School.
 Here a right turn over the bridge and sharp left immediately after leads into a pleasant, wooded path which follows Rakes Dike along the valley floor.
 The view of Hepworth is now from below.
 Keep left at the stone steps.
 The path finally emerges onto the road at Butt Lane Bridge only a few yards from where you may have left your car.

-Follow this link to view the route map:
+Follow this link to view the hand-drawn route map: